How to Overcome Common Decluttering Roadblocks that Halt Your Progress

-Get the entire family involved in decluttering and creating solutions to help control the clutter buildup.
+Get the entire family involved in decluttering and creating solutions that help control the clutter buildup.

 Task each family member with cleaning up the clutter they’ve created, then have them decide how they’re going to keep it that way.

 Maybe your daughter needs a good makeup caddy that she can stash under the sink once she’s done getting ready.
 What about an equipment storage locker in the garage next to the door for your son’s sports equipment?

 Then there are your crafting supplies, pick that stuff up girl!
 This might be a good time to talk to your husband about turning that spare bedroom into a crafting room.